Flowering stage weed thriving inside a dark grow tent with multiple plants illuminated by overhead lights in dense formation

 Knowing the Role of Light in Cannabis Hormones

-During the vegetative stage, cannabis plants focus on leaf and branch development, thanks to longer periods of light.
-But once the light cycle changes typically to 12 hours of light and 12 of darkness a specific hormone called florigen is activated.
-This hormone signals the plant to shift from vegetative growth into flowering mode.
+Light does much more than fuel photosynthesis—it controls the hormonal shifts that trigger flowering.
+Understanding this is key to managing your flowering light cycle.
+During the vegetative stage, cannabis plants focus on leaf and branch development.
+But once the light cycle changes to 12/12, a specific hormone called florigen is activated, signaling the plant to shift into flowering mode.

 Flowering light cycle indoor grow with tall weed plants inside a reflective grow tent under bright hanging bulbs